Two Top American Champions Meet

 Sport of Kings meets the Game of Kings

 From January to May, the focus of the international polo world is on Wellington, Florida; and on Sunday 8th of January one of top American polo player Nic Roldan’s mounts was chosen as the Best Playing Pony of that game.
 The mare in question is a chestnut mare called Cubana, an “Off-the-Track Thoroughbred” (OTTB).
 In fact, over half of Nic’s current string are OTTBs.
-You can see some of his string here; Tulsa, Ducati, Cohiba and Cubana are all OTTBs.
+His horses Tulsa, Ducati, Cohiba and Cubana are all OTTBs.
 In all facets, Argentina has the monopoly on polo, and players breed copious amounts of polo ponies on the pampas plains.
 However, Stateside, people often look to the racetrack as an essential source of their ponies.

 Nic’s love for polo comes as result of his passion for horses.
 In polo, it’s considered that horses are 80% of the game whilst players only contribute 20%.
 As such, it’s the team with the best mounts that wins.
 Nic often highlights his mounts and, when highlighting Cubana’s success, he hit a cord and got a great response from not just the polo world but also the racing and fans of OTTBs.
 This provided a great and wonderful opportunity for these two disciplines to combine.
 Adding to this is the fact that two of Nic’s horse trainers, Osvaldo and Terri Gallitelli, come from the racing industry.